Swiftnesses/TileBoard/README.md

 A number of classes are added to each tile depending on the type of tile and state.
 Custom CSS styles can be applied by creating a `custom.css` file in the `styles` directory.

 ## Tablet and mobile configuration
 For the tablet configuration use `COMPACT` custom theme and reduce padding.
 For the mobiles check out [wiki article](https://github.com/resoai/TileBoard/wiki/Mobile-configuration).

+## Contribution
+Please feel free to post an issue or pull request and we will sort it out

+## License
+MIT License